leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/24.1.0/usermanual-econnect-m3-part-1.md

 # **New in this Version**

-- Implemented not to create unwanted customers with different email ID’s (i.e. [ERPnumber@someone.com](mailto:ERPnumber@someone.com))
+- Option to skip customer creation with random email id is implemented (i.e. [ERPnumber@someone.com](mailto:ERPnumber@someone.com))
 - Navigate to Leanswift -> Econnect ION -> Configuration -> Switch to required Website -> Customer Addition and Synchronization.
-- If configuration is set to “YES” the customer creation will be skipped.
+- If configuration is set to “YES”, the customer creation will be skipped.
 When the email ID is not provided.
 - Once the email address is given for customer in M3 it will generate a BOD and the customer will reflect in Customer Page in Magento.
-- If configuration is set to "NO” the customer will be created with unwanted mail address like [ERPnumber@someone.com](mailto:ERPnumber@someone.com)
+- If configuration is set to "NO” the customer will be created with e-mail address like [ERPnumber@someone.com](mailto:ERPnumber@someone.com)

 ![skip account creation without email](../../../../ecommerce/images/econnect-user-manual-ion-part1/skip-account-creation-without-email1.png)